vishay/spellchecker/README.md

 See testspellchecker.py

 # Todos
-1. fetch html content from web, rather than static local file
-2. spellchecker should return context (+/- 10 words around typo)
+1. spellchecker should return context (+/- 10 words around typo)
-3. parallelize whois requests
+2. parallelize whois requests
-4. keep track of emails AND domains, not just emails
+3. keep track of emails AND domains, not just emails